Table of Contents

 Stage One: Awareness and Early Acknowledgment

-On the surface, stage one may not actually look like recovery at all.
-During this first stage the individual is still using the substance of choice, but is becoming aware that his or her substance abuse is becoming problematic.
-They may be experiencing negative consequences of the addictive behaviors, such as problems at home, at work, even legal issues, but haven’t really committed to making a change.
+On the surface, stage one may not actually look like a recovery at all.
+During this first stage, the individual is still using the substance of choice but is becoming aware that his or her substance abuse is becoming problematic.
+They may be experiencing negative consequences of the addictive behaviors, such as problems at home, at work, and even legal issues, but haven’t really committed to making a change.
 However, at some point during stage one, a shift occurs from being in denial about the problem to becoming aware that an actionable step must take place, and slowly developing a willingness to take that step.

 Stage Two: Contemplation

 Though not yet involved in pursuing recovery, stage two features an important change in focus from self to how the addiction is impacting loved ones.
-They may begin to actively study about the disease of addiction, as well as start to gather resource material about detox and addiction treatment.
+They may begin to actively study the disease of addiction, as well as start to gather resource material about detox and addiction treatment.
 They may mention quitting at some point, but it is usually a vague comment without a time reference.
 Toward the end of stage two, the addict begins to shift from knowing they need to take action to actually doing it.

 Stage Three: Exploring and Preparing for Recovery

 Stage three marks the turning point when someone actually enters the active recovery mode.
-This preparatory stage features exploring what the recovery process looks like, how a life of abstinence looks, and may begin to educate themselves on treatment options.
+This preparatory stage features exploring what the recovery process looks like, and how a life of abstinence looks and may begin to educate themselves on treatment options.
 Some during this stage will reach out to people in their life who have been in recovery from drug or alcohol addiction to ask about how it works and gain encouragement from them.

 Stage Four: Taking Action and Early Recovery

 This early phase of recovery involves going through detox and then entering an addiction treatment program in hopes of overcoming the addiction.
 While stage four is a positive development in the recovery process, it is also one with significant challenges.
 Learning to live life without the crutch of a substance is difficult in early recovery.
-The individual may experience loss, as they make changes in their circle of friends and daily activities in order to protect recovery.
+The individual may experience loss, as they make changes in their circle of friends and daily activities in order to protect their recovery.
 During stage four relapse is very common as the recovery process is still under construction.
-Using the newfound coping skills and behavioral changes takes time to become entrenched new healthy habits.
+Using the newfound coping skills and behavioral changes takes time to become entrenched in new healthy habits.

 Stage Five: Maintenance